cbworden/shake-doc/technical_guide.rst

 The ShakeMap descriptions of felt shaking begin to lose meaning above VII or VIII.
-In the :ref:`Dengler and Dewey \(1998\) <dengler1998>` study, peoples' perception of shaking began to saturate in the intensity VII -- VIII range, with more than half the people at VII-VIII and above reporting the shaking as "violent" on a scale from "weak" to "violent."
+In the :ref:`Dengler and Dewey \(1998\) <dengler1998>` study, peoples' perception of shaking began to saturate in the intensity VII-VIII range, with more than half the people at VII-VIII and above reporting the shaking as "violent" on a scale from "weak" to "violent."
 In the ShakeMap descriptions, we intensified the descriptions of shaking with increases of intensity above VII, because the evidence from instrumental data is that the shaking is stronger.
 But we